One of the ceiling lights needs replacing. If you replace the bulb and it still does not work, see ‘Replace the bulb connector’ below.

 What you can do

-- Buy the correct type of replacement bulb: The original spotlights fitted were MR16 12 volt halogen bulbs.
+Buy the correct type of replacement bulb: The original spotlights fitted were MR16 12 volt halogen bulbs.
 These require transformers tucked away in the ceiling space near each bulb.
 In time these may have been replaced by GU10 halogen or LED lights which do not require a transformer.
-You can tell the bulbs apart because MR12 bulbs have two push-in pins for their connection and GU10s have a chunkier, bayonet fitting.
+You can tell the bulbs apart because MR16 bulbs have two push-in pins for their connection and GU10s have a chunkier, bayonet fitting.
+If you have LED lights that dim you will need a DIMMABLE LED.
+(Halogen lights all dim anyway.)

 - Get a stepladder to stand on, and someone to hold it to be really safe.